 The course has developed strong links with local organisations to allow for relevant and professional work experience.
 Giving our graduates the best possible springboard from the academic to the working world.
 Some of the volunteer work opportunities that have been developed will allow for students to play an integral part of a professional working environment and will give a clear and in-depth insight into the profession.

-The course team operates an open door policy allowing for a friendly and open environment for students to learn and develop.
+The course team provide a friendly and open environment for students to learn and develop.
 There is a learning support team who run regular workshops and tutorials in basic and advanced skill development.
 The excellent levels of student care are reflected in the NSS results of the course and students feel valued and supported throughout their university career.

 What you will learn

-This programme of study is designed to provide students with the necessary skills to enter the police service, should you wish.
-Beyond the police, this course will give you an understanding of the criminal justice system, social, cultural foundations in understanding crime, effects of criminal and deviant behaviours and contemporary criminology.
+This course will give you an understanding of the criminal justice system, social, cultural foundations in understanding crime, effects of criminal and deviant behaviours and contemporary criminology and policing.

 Graduate Attributes Framework